 According to Professor Vadim Shpenst, power to all power cords should be enough.
 Although various options in this situation.
 For example, there are many questions about the separation of power systems of the Baltic countries from the Russian Federation, as a blow is the North-West of the country, and then by the central territory.
 The fact is that if between them there are only two power lines (KV 750 and 330 kV), which periodically need to withdraw for repairs.

-The problem is that until 40% bandwidth between the energy systems of the Center and the North-West of Russia ensured the Baltic countries networks.
-Shpenst explains that, according to the Federal Grid Company (FGC), because of the energy ring gap may be reduced strategic positions TEK Russia in the European region, also reduced the export of electricity, further reducing energy production at the Russian stations.
-After the summer 2016, President Vladimir Putin and Prime Minister Dmitry Medvedev instructed to create a transmission line construction project, which would be replaced BRELL was made "a feasibility study for the construction of high-voltage lines 750 kV Leningrad - Belozerskaya", which involves the payment department of the Baltic energy systems from unified energy system of Russia.
+The problem is that up to 40% of the bandwidth between the energy systems of the Center and the North-West of Russia is provided by the networks of the Baltic countries.
+Spenst explains that, according to the data of the Federal Grid Company (FGC), because of the energy ring gap, the strategic positions of the Russian fuel and energy complex in the European region may decrease, the export of electricity will also decrease, and the generation of energy at Russian stations will further decrease.
+After the summer of 2016, President Vladimir Putin and Prime Minister Dmitry Medvedev commissioned the creation of a power line construction project that would replace BRELL, a feasibility study for the construction of high-voltage lines 750 kV Leningradskaya-Belozerskaya was made, which assumes compensation for the separation of the Baltic energy systems from Unified Energy System of Russia.
 This project involves the construction and reconstruction of networks in the Leningrad, Pskov, Smolensk and Vologda regions.
-All this will take about 50 billion rubles.
+All this will require about 50 billion rubles.

 What will happen with the old electrical connections?

 Another question is what will happen to the old electrical connections between Lithuania - Belarus and Lithuania - Russian, Estonian - Russian.
 According to Balashov, strategically they still degrade as traffic generation capacity through these connections will gradually decline, although a one-time disassembly is improbable.